prisma/prisma-examples/pulse/data-sync-with-bigquery/README.md

 <details><summary>Expand to see steps for obtaining your service account file</summary>

-To obtain your service account key file, follow these steps:

 ### 1. Go to the Google Cloud Console

 Navigate to the [Google Cloud Console](https://console.cloud.google.com/).